Established 2003 | 501C3

 Being an active and productive father is a matter of choice, as is maintaining freedom once released, or refraining from gang membership.
 Throughout the years, independent research has led me to believe that in order to capture the interest of this population, an effort to make them ‘want’ to become productive must first be offered.
 No amount of theory or programming can make a person that does not ‘want’ to be productive, become productive.

 As a business owner, educator, scholar and one of the formerly incarcerated with the capacity to empathize with these men, I honestly wish that I could report that I have the single answer to what now appears to be a series of never ending questions.
 Sadly, I do not.
 However, I do have what has proven to be an effective’ solution.
 The GRAAFICS Program.

 I personally guarantee.
 Participants that enter my program and maximize their input, will exit with the skills needed to begin positive lives.
 They will be responsible and supportive fathers, law abiding, taxpaying citizens and contributing members of their communities.
-I am not only confident that GRAAFICS can make a difference in the lives of young men and women in New York City; but also urban youth worldwide.
+I am not only confident that GRAAFICS can make a difference in the lives of disenfranchised, behaviorally challenged children of color in New York City, but also throughout the world.